FoxtekTS/FLEXITIMER/README.md

-# FLEXITIMER - Arduino Timer Project
+# FLEXITIMER - Arduino Timer Systems

 ## Introduction
 **FLEXITIMER** is a versatile timing system based on the **Arduino Nano** platform, designed to provide stopwatch, countdown, and clock functionalities.
 The FLEXITIMER project comes in two versions: